 The program was confirmed by US Air Combat Command General Mark Kelly, who said the development was “on track.”

 Not much is known about China’s mysterious project.
 Rumors say the aircraft will be able to command drones and rely on artificial intelligence, much like its western counterparts.

 The sixth-generation jet fighter: a system of systems

 With those few examples in mind, a rough sketch can be etched to pinpoint the improvements or the differences between the fifth and the sixth generations of fighter jets:

 Shared data with other platforms on the battlefield

-But with a service entry date estimated for 2035 at best, and the tendency of fighter jet programs to be delayed, new technological leaps in the next decade could change the game and give a completely different face to the 6th generation fighter jets.
+With a service entry date estimated for 2035 at best, and the tendency of fighter jet programs to be delayed, new technological leaps in the next decade could change the game and give a completely different face to the 6th generation of fighter jets.